openeggbert/mind-net/CONTRIBUTING.md

 ## BACKLOG

 ### Critical
+- [ ] Reorder columns of tables, if needed
 - [ ] Use SM-18, new entity review_session
 - [ ] Add hash sums for sql migrations - new column in table migration
-- [ ] Bool SQLite columns should start with is_
 - [ ] Fix validators and move authorization into the correct methods
-- [ ] Reorder columns of tables, if needed
-- [ ] Unix time columns should have SQLite type DATETIME
 - [ ] Slip Box component
 - [ ] Super Memo component
 - [ ] BUG Update of boolean values in SQLite is not working.